 Good job getting confirmation of this new offer in writing.
 Being a first time buyer with no chain you may be in a better position than your competitor, which would explain why they are asking you to match the offer rather than improve on it.
-In addition to matching the price I would recommend offering the vendor a Lockout (see below) agreement to protect you and demonstrate you are serious.
+In addition to matching the price you could offer the vendor a Lockout agreement to protect you and demonstrate you are serious.

 Until a contract is exchanged, you or the seller can withdraw from a transaction at no cost or consequence.
 You might incur survey fees, searches and other legals costs only to be gazumped again further down the line.
 A Lockout Agreement (sometimes called an exclusivity agreement) depending on the wording, can stop a seller negotiating with another party for a period of time (say 6 weeks).
 This gives you security while your solicitor carries out investigations and contracts are drawn up.
 If during this period they do decide to sell to a third party, you will be able to recover your costs such as surveyors fees.
 And if you change your mind, for example if the survey throws something up, there is no obligation or you to buy the property.

 You will need to get a solicitor to draw up a lockout agreement for you.
 In my experience the buyer is required to pay a holding deposit to your solicitor to forward to the vendors solicitor to hold on order ( for example, £2k) to show you are serious and in consideration of the vendor entering into the lockout agreement.
 A Lockout Agreement shows you are serious, will proceed quickly and are willing to put your money where your mouth is, and therefore could offer you protection from future gazumping.

 Apart from this Lockout agreement, I think you have done all you can in your current situation.

 Answer to request for more information about LockOut Agreements and possible pitfalls: